What is Healthy Campus?

 - Integrate and infuse health and well-being elements into all aspects of the daily operations of UCR to create and achieve culture change and make health and well-being a priority.

-- Form partnerships with staff, faculty, students, and surrounding community to bring about a culture shift towards health and well-being as evidenced in our physical environment, curriculum, research, practices, policies, and educational opportunities resulting in a comprehensive health and well-being framework for UCR.
+- Form partnerships with staff, faculty, students and the surrounding community to bring about a culture shift towards health and well-being as evidenced in our physical environment, curriculum, research, practices, policies and educational opportunities resulting in a comprehensive health and well-being framework for UCR.

 Healthy Campus Guiding Principles

-- Diversity and inclusiveness: Address diverse population with unique health needs and interests, health equity, and inclusive of all.
+- Diversity and inclusiveness: Address diverse populations with unique health needs and interests, health equity, and inclusive of all.

-- Spirit of community and collaboration: Integration of faculty, staff, students working towards common vision to create a model community of health.
+- Spirit of community and collaboration: Integration of faculty, staff, and students working towards a common vision to create a model community of health.